Naseem Hamed: Hamed vs. Barrera

+IBO featherweight champion

-Final fight vs. Calvo
+Hamed vs. Calvo

 On 18 May 2002 at London Arena, Docklands, London, Hamed returned to the ring for what turned out to be his final boxing match, against the European champion Manuel Calvo (33 wins, 4 losses, 1 draw) for the IBO World featherweight title.
 Hamed was booed by the 10,000 fans as he won unconvincingly on points after 12 rounds looking sluggish and uninterested.
-The judges scored the fight 120-110 and 119-109 (twice).
+The judges scored the fight 120–110 and 119–109 (twice).
 In a post-fight interview with Ian Darke, Hamed assured a quick return to the ring, which ultimately never happened.

+Retirement

 Hamed was just 28 years old when he stopped fighting.
 For years, Hamed did not confirm whether he had retired or not; there were talks of several fights in the UK and in the US, including Hamed's brother and manager, Riath, speaking to HBO about a potential fight with Michael Brodie.

 In an interview for BBC Radio Sportsweek, Hamed said that his retirement was largely due to chronic problems with his hands, including multiple fractures as well as surgery.